 Resources enquiries and complaints

-There are a number of ways you can make a complaint or submit an enquiry about mineral and energy resources activity in Queensland.
+You can make a complaint or submit an enquiry about mineral and energy resources activity in Queensland through the:

 Department of Natural Resources, Mines and Energy